 Yes. . . .

-This all happened in a span of three seconds, long enough for the boar to turn and start its charge again and long enough to see the -6 above him fade, displaying his own health bar as 34/40.
+This all happened in a span of six seconds, long enough for the boar to turn and start its charge again and long enough to see the -9 above him fade, displaying his own health bar as 31/40.

 “Fresh Shadow!”
 Desley called.
 “Move!”

-He didn’t need more encouragement than that.
-Really, he didn’t need anything more than the enraged boar charging.
-Dhane rolled twice, barely escaping the edge of a jagged tusk, then pushed himself back to his feet.
+Dhane didn’t need more encouragement than that.
+Really, he didn’t need any encouragement besides the quickly approaching enraged boar.
+He rolled twice, barely escaping the edge of a jagged tusk, then pushed himself back to his feet.

 “Idiot!”
 Desley yelled, releasing another arrow.
-This one caught the boar in the left hind leg. -6 in damage lifted from the creature, dropping it to 43/53.
+This one caught the boar in the left hind leg.
+A -6 in red lifted from the creature, dropping it to 46/56.

 Dhane ran to Knock and took his sword.

 “Did.
-I. Kill it?”
-Knock asked, trying to push himself to his feet.
+I. Kill it?” the goblin asked, trying to push himself to his feet.